 Just then, a set of blinding headlights greeted me.
 A black sedan tore into the lot, screeching to a standstill mere inches in front of me.
-A thumping sound paired with the rough purr of the engine, as if it were in immediate need of maintenance.
+A thumping sound paired with the rough purr of the engine, as though it were in immediate need of maintenance.

 Leo cracked the window.
 “Boss?”

 He did as he was told and, inside, I found just what I’d expected—a man in his early fifties.
 A fit man in a tailored suit with a chiseled jawline, albeit bruised and swollen to match his left eye.
 He had thick hair, much too dark for his age.
 The smell of his cologne filled the trunk, or was that the smell of fear?
 Terrified, the man writhed to no avail with duct tape over his mouth, wrists, and ankles.